krishnasaireddy425/spatial-regionalization-rl/README.md

 ## Final Thoughts

 I really enjoyed working on this project because it let me solve a real-world problem and explain the process in a way that's easy to follow.
-It helped me improve both my technical skills and my ability to communicate clearly—something I care a lot about.
+It helped me improve both my technical skills and my ability to communicate clearly.